 Christians have the great hope of Christ’s coming.

 The coming of Christ will be a day of exaltation.
-In that day He will become King of Kings and Lord of lords.
+On that day, He will become King of Kings and Lord of lords.
 Christians will be delivered from all ills and woes.
 We wait ardently for that day.

 God guarantees our deliverance to heaven.
 This will happen when Jesus comes again.
 The best is yet to come.
 What a wonderful day that will be.
 We will finally see our Savior face-to-face.